BestTimesToVisit.com Logo

 activity

-Embrace the invigorating spray of the Merced River as you ascend the granite steps of the Mist Trail, feeling the raw power of these magnificent waterfalls.
-For an added challenge and fewer crowds, continue to the top of Nevada Fall for expansive valley views.
+Embrace the invigorating spray of the Merced River as you ascend the granite steps alongside Vernal Fall, feeling the raw power of nature.
+Continue to the more challenging Nevada Fall for expansive valley views, but be prepared for a strenuous climb and wet conditions, especially in spring.

 Best time: May-Oct